Data structure alignment: Typical alignment of C structs on x86

 The compiled size of the structure now matches the pre-compiled size of 8 bytes.
 Note that Padding1[1] has been replaced (and thus eliminated) by Data4 and Padding2[3] is no longer necessary as the structure is already aligned to the size of a long word.

 The alternative method of enforcing the MixedData structure to be aligned to a one byte boundary will cause the pre-processor to discard the pre-determined alignment of the structure members and thus no padding bytes would be inserted.

-While there is no standard way of defining the alignment of structure members, some compilers use #pragma directives to specify packing inside source files.
+While there is no standard way of defining the alignment of structure members (while C and C++ allow using the alignas specifier for this purpose it can be used only for specifying a stricter alignment), some compilers use #pragma directives to specify packing inside source files.
 Here is an example: